Nasus Build Guide by Psychopathic Top

 A while ago Annie's auto range got increased, making her playable in the toplane.
 Pre-6 its a bit annoying, as she will tag you with a stun once in a while.
 First back lucidity boots and farm until you have 700 gold.
 Watch out for dives by their jungler because Annie's stun is a pretty good tool to start a dive with her jungler.
 Make sure to stay at above 85% hp in the entire lane phase (2 min- 8 min).
 At lucidity and sheen feel free to run her down.
 Mid-Late avoid straight 5 v 5s, as that's what Annie wants- to land a massive multi- man stun.
 Pulling her into a side lane where she cannot match you is probably the best choice, unless really fed, then go for 5 v 5s.

 Hard matchup.
 Treat it similar like Anivia, except its way harder to farm.
 He can out range you even if you E max.
 Stay alive in lane and Q max and scale up.
 First- second back kindle gem/lucidity, and farm up for objective fights.
-There is no reason trying to kill her, as his disengage is simply disgusting and there is nothing Nasus can do in this situation.
+There is no reason trying to kill him, as his disengage is simply disgusting and there is nothing Nasus can do in this situation.
 However it is also hard for him to kill you.
 IMO Azir scales harder than Anivia, so its definitely a worse lane to play into.
 Look for flanks during mid-late game if possible.